Best States To Retire In

 One of the many advantages of retirement is that you aren’t limited to your current location.
-Once you’re no longer tied to a job, you can relocate to any state you choose.
-That’s why it’s common for many retirees to relocate during their senior years.
+Once you’re no longer tied to a job, you can buy a house out of state if you wish.
+That’s why it’s common for many American retirees to relocate during their senior years.

 Plus, there are a lot of advantages to relocating during your retirement.
-Moving gives you an opportunity to live in a state with a lower cost of income, better healthcare options, and a lower tax burden.
+Moving gives you an opportunity to live in a state with a lower cost of living, better healthcare options and a lower tax burden.
+Since not every retiree can fully depend on their social security to cover all of their living expenses, looking for a state with a lower cost of living will be high on the list of must-haves.

-This article will outline some of the best states to retire in (based on Census data, crime data and weather information) so you can make an informed choice that’s best for your situation.
+Let’s discuss some of the best places to retire in (based on Census data, crime data and weather information) so you can make an informed choice that’s best for your situation.

 There are a lot of advantages to living in Florida.
 You’ll enjoy lots of sunshine and nice weather year-round, and the state has a high population of adults aged 65 and older.
 This means there are plenty of comfortable retirement homes and communities to choose from.